Skip to main content

 @ditsmod/body-parser

-This module adds an interceptor for parsing the request body to all routes that have the HTTP methods specified in bodyParserConfig.acceptMethods, by default it is:
+For parsing the first four formats, this module adds an interceptor to all routes that have HTTP methods specified in bodyParserConfig.acceptMethods, which by default are:

 • POST